Give Sorrow Words: Exploring Grief and Loss Through Writing – Online

 Words can’t describe, but Karla helped me to live in the pain and grief so I can survive, grow and transform. — Tamara Rollison

 Karla is a licensed professional counselor (LPC), Compassionate Bereavement Care® provider, Yoga therapist, and certified Integral Yoga teacher.
 Her life was irrevocably changed when her son died of a brain tumor in 2006.
 Karla’s award-winning book, Yoga for Grief and Loss, is endorsed by Integral Yoga® leaders and teachers as well as other experts in the fields of both Yoga and loss.
 The book examines how the paths of Yoga can support us in trauma and grief.
-Relying on ritual, meditation, creative expression, and the teachings of Yoga, Karla honors the pain and the joy which coexist in all of life.…
+She also shares the teachings and philosophies of Yoga’s ancient wisdom in her book The Chakras in Grief & Trauma.
+Relying on ritual, meditation,…

 Jamie Fueglein writes every day.
 He holds an MFA from Virginia Commonwealth University where he teaches writing.
 He has taught writing classes for VCU and the University of Richmond English departments.
 He currently teaches fiction writing at the Visual Arts Center of Richmond and holds novel writing workshops.
 He has also edited many works of fiction and non-fiction.
 Jamie and Karla are married to each other and not only do they love each other very much, they actually really like each other!
 They’ve walked the path of grief together, as well as on their own individual journeys.
 They are parents…